 Creamy White Chicken Enchiladas.
 This is our favorite chicken enchilada recipe!
-Creamy and delicious with NO cream of anything soup!
+Creamy and delicious with NO cream of anything soup is what makes this Chicken Enchiladas with Green Chili recipe so perfect!
 Soft tortillas stuffed with chicken and cheese then topped with an easy-to-make white sauce made with flour, butter, chicken broth, sour cream, and green chiles.
 The perfect chicken enchiladas to make for dinner!

-We love Mexican food in our house and thankfully making tasty Mexican dishes at home like these creamy white chicken enchiladas is super easy to do.
+We love Mexican food in our house, especially green chili chicken enchiladas.
+Thankfully making tasty Mexican dishes at home like these creamy white chicken enchiladas is super easy to do.
 If I could I would have Mexican food from one of our local restaurants just about every night for dinner.
 The food there is amazing and the whole family loves it.
 However, when I can make a tasty easy Mexican dish at home there is no need for us to get take out.

-I originally shared this easy Tex-Mex recipe in 2011, but it was time for some new photos and an update.
-We love these easy chicken enchiladas as much now as we did when we first shared this recipe, but I have to say it is much better to share it with beautiful photos, even if the new photos make me hungry just looking at them.
+I originally shared this easy Chicken Enchiladas with Green Chilis in 2011, but it was time for some new photos and an update.
+We love these easy chicken enchiladas with white chili sauce as much now as we did when we first shared this recipe, but I have to say it is much better to share it with beautiful photos, even if the new photos make me hungry just looking at them.

 When making delicious casseroles and other baked dishes, it helps to have the right tools for the job!

 Easy Mexican Dinner Recipes

 - Chicken Taco Salad

 What Can I serve with Chicken Enchiladas with White Sauce?

 There are many side dishes to serve with chicken enchiladas with white sauce.
 I like to keep things as simple as I can and have a few go to side dishes that we make.